Coming of age: Ancient Egypt

+"Some documents hint at a transition between child and adolescence at the age of ten.
+However, rather than representing reality, this was more a symbolic age; the actual age for the end of childhood varied from one individual to another."

 Transitioning into adulthood also came with different opportunities depending on socioeconomic class.
 For most, readying for adulthood meant participating in an apprenticeship to learn a trade or skill for support oneself.
 There was general expectation that children would follow in their parents’ footsteps unless they demonstrated some particular talent, like a natural inclination for priestly studies.
 The middle and upper socioeconomic classes of ancient Egypt were broadly the scribes and nobility.
 For these children, formal education was typical.
 The extent of formal education would also vary by gender.

 Education and marriage were cornerstone markers in a child's transitioning to adulthood.
 Marriage, in particular, and the subsequent household founding, was considered the end of the transitional period.
-Educationally, literacy was regarded as a characteristic of being and adult, so developing literacy signified that the transitioning into adult was occurring.
+Educationally, literacy was regarded as a characteristic of being an adult, so developing literacy signified that the transition from child to adult was occurring.

-For males, formal education was completed by male youth.
+For males, formal education was completed in their youth.
 Royal children and other children of higher social status families would receive education focused on government official and military officer training, the latter consisting of the physical education that royal princes receive.
 A standard for whether a boy was physically prepared to become a soldier is height.
-A boy was "taken to be a soldier as a child of pole length."
+A boy was "taken to be a soldier as a child of pole length".
 One ancient Egyptian pole converted to modern metrics is about 60 centimeters, suggesting under a literal interpretation, that a boy's role as a soldier was from birth.
 Another interpretation is that this metric converts to 1 meter, which on average, corresponds to an age of about 7 years old.
 Sons of soldiers would typically follow their fathers into the profession at a very young age.
+Various physical evidence indicate boys being involved in military at first as errand-boys, and later joining the infantry once a teenager.